dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-02-15-Do-I-Have-Free-Will.md

 header:
      teaser: /assets/images/wiapost/5118-Do-I-Have-Free-Will.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Do I Have Free Will?](/assets/images/wiapost/5118-Do-I-Have-Free-Will.jpg)

-## Do I Have Free Will?
+# Do I Have Free Will?

 Since the time first life came in the existence,
 It is struggling to establish itself separate